martinvillarreal5/Coderhouse-FullStack-Project/README.md

 npm install
 ```

-After intalling the dependencies you'll have to set a .env file the root directory with the following variables (for more information check [dotenv](https://www.npmjs.com/package/dotenv)):
+After intalling the dependencies you'll have to set a .env file in the root directory with the following variables (for more information check [dotenv](https://www.npmjs.com/package/dotenv)):

 - A variable to determine in what kind of eviroment the app will be running in.